ohusiev/spacer-hb-framework/README.md

 ## 2. Structure, Input parameters and naming standartization

-IMPORTANT: It is important to ensure the same coordinate system from the beginning!
+> **!!
+IMPORTANT: It is important to ensure the same coordinate system from the beginning !!**
 ### 2.1 Set-up directory tree

 > **Workig directory set-up by default built in a simple way, i.e it is assumed to be a single project (i.e: single Case Study per root directory tree).**